July 2019 Fishing Report for Nootka Sound & Esperanza Inlet – Areas 25 and 125

 By Nootka Marine Adventures

 July fishing remains outstanding with limits of Chinook 22 to 28 pounds, and Coho 8 to 10 pounds, hitting our docks every day.
-If the forecasters are correct fishing should remain excellent throughout the rest of our season both on the inside and outside waters from here on out.
-Bottom fishing has also been on fire, with chicken Halibut in the 25 to 45-pound range seemingly everywhere outside of Maquinna point and out on the reef.
-Popular areas continue to produce, with Wash Rock, Maquinna Point, Beano Creek, and the open area of Bajo Reef continuing to be the hot spots.
+If the forecasters are correct, fishing should remain excellent throughout the rest of our season both on the inside and outside waters from here on out.
+Bottom fishing has also been on fire, with chicken Halibut in the 25 to 45-pound range seemingly everywhere outside of Maquinna Point and out on the reef.
+Popular areas continue to produce, with Wash rock, Maquinna point, Beno creek, and the open area of Bajo Reef continuing to be the hot spots.

-Spring salmon on the outside will remain deeper in the (55 to 85-foot range) where the water temperature is 6 degrees colder.
-Fish on the inside, which is picking up every day now, are shallower in the 35 to 55-foot range in the early mornings and then drop deeper in the mid-afternoon down to 65 to 95-foot range.
-Coho are anywhere from 25 to 85 feet on random feeding programs.
-We are encountering belly’s full of squid and needle fish in both species of salmon, so we have been sticking to small baits and glow hootchies.
-Lots of adipose clipped Chinook are showing up on the dock thanks to the great hatchery programs efforts south of us in the US.
+Spring salmon on the outside will remain deeper in the (55 to the 85-foot range) where the water temperature is 6 degrees colder.
+Fish on the inside, which is picking up every day now, is shallower in the 35 to 55-foot range in the early mornings and then drop deeper in the mid-afternoon down to 65 to 95-foot range.
+Coho Salmon are anywhere from 25 to 85 feet on random feeding programs.
+We are encountering belly’s full of squid and needlefish in both species of salmon, so we have been sticking to small baits and glow hootchies.
+Lots of adipose clipped Chinook are showing up on the dock thanks to the great hatchery program efforts south of us in the US.

 Please remember we are restricted to stay within the 1-mile surf-line for salmon retention until July 15th.